How are Springs and Pressings used throughout the Automotive Industry?

 Springs and pressings are one of the most important components in racing cars.
 Each Formula 1 car is carefully crafted to give each vehicle optimal performance.
 In fact, it is estimated that an F1 car consists of 16,000 parts, of which only 10 percent are carried over year on year (Formula1.com).

-The build of the racecar takes into account the speed, cornering ability, grip and downforce.
+The build of the race car spring takes into account the speed, cornering ability, grip and downforce.
 All of these elements are aided and improved by experienced engineering, incredible technology and high-quality components.

 You wouldn’t necessarily associate F1 driving with braking, but disk brakes are implemented to stop the cars safely when travelling at high speeds.